laurorossi/edid_manuals/README.md

 <img src="./EDID_USER_MANUAL/media/image10.png" style="width:7.8in;height:4.5in"
 alt/>

-This page introduces [User Manual](./EDID_USER_MANUAL/README.md) and Adminitrator Manual of Web Application for querying and populating the European Drought Impact Database.
+This page provides access to both the [User Manual](./EDID_USER_MANUAL/README.md) and the Administrator Manual for the Web Application designed to query and populate the European Drought Impact Database (EDID).
 ##